CleverProgrammers/pwj-chrome-extension/readme.md

 - Set progrss to `0` if there are 0 completed items
 - Add transition for `checkmark`
+- Fix link styling on completion of action item
 - Provide padding for the update name modal
 - Make sure progress bar works with 0 completed items